“Psychology Works” Fact Sheet: Pediatric Palliative Care

 What is Psychology’s Role in Pediatric Palliative Care?

-The journey with a life-limiting or life-threatening illness is long, complex, and challenging for the child or adolescent as well as their families.
-The stress or trauma of the situation can have many impacts on one’s well-being such as increased tension, strained relationships, and increased emotional vulnerability.
+The journey with a life-limiting or life-threatening illness can be long, complex, and challenging for the child or adolescent as well as their family.
+The stress or trauma of the situation can have many impacts on one’s well-being, such as increased tension, strained relationships, and increased emotional vulnerability.
 Psychologists can help address a number of child or adolescent and family needs and goals, ultimately aiming to improve the quality of life of children and adolescents with a life-limiting or life-threatening condition and their families.
 For example, they may help children and adolescents and their families with:

 • Promoting coping skills and adjustment to a diagnosis and related emotions

-• Treatment of co-occurring mood and anxiety disorders
+• Treatment of co-occurring mood, anxiety, and trauma- and stressor-related disorders

-• Supporting children and adolescents and families in a more structured way to problem solve and make difficult decisions
+• Supporting children, adolescents, and families in a more structured way to problem solve and make difficult decisions

-• Talking to children and adolescents and families about death and related beliefs and wishes
+• Talking to children, adolescents, and families about death and related beliefs and wishes

 • Managing pain (e.g., through imagery or relaxation techniques)

-• Parenting guidance and education related to parenting a child or adolescent with a life-limiting or life-threatening condition or parenting siblings
+• Providing parenting guidance and education related to parenting a child or adolescent with a life-limiting or life-threatening condition, or parenting siblings

 • Preparing for the child or adolescent’s death (e.g., anticipatory grief, completing meaningful activities related to their loved one)